colinbut/sales-order-system/README.md

 ##### Repository Pattern

 An object-oriented view of the data store underneath providing an extra layer of abstraction (Spring Data JPA) in front of the data access capabilities of the Data Mapper pattern.
 Object Relational Mapping framework (Hibernate) is used to achieve this effect of mapping the differences between relational database tables and the domain model.
-JPA's entity manager encapsulates the data access element (Data Accesc Object pattern).
+JPA's entity manager encapsulates the data access element (Data Access Object pattern).

 #### Declarative Programming